Into the Sequoias

 Given the feelings of awe and inspiration these ancient trees evoke in most visitors, it’s no wonder the communities of our region, with the influence of naturalist John Muir, and a local newspaper publisher, advocated so vigorously for the establishment of the nation’s second national park.
 Sequoia National Park, dedicated in 1890, is truly our backyard, and we love to share it with visitors.

 Home to the five largest trees on earth, Sequoia National Park is a national treasure.
 The undisputed King of the Forest is the General Sherman tree, not only the largest living tree in the world, but the largest living organism, by volume, on the planet.
-Estimated to be 2,100 years old and weighing in at 2.7 million pounds, it tops out at 275 feet in height and 102 feet wide at its trunk.
+Estimated to be 2,100 years old and weighing in at 2.7 million pounds, it tops out at 275 feet in height and 102 feet in circumference at its base.

 In Sequoia National Park, visitors will find a playground for all seasons.
 With six wilderness areas, two wild and scenic rivers, a scenic byway, downhill snow play area, and many other attractions, there’s no shortage of activities or vistas.
 Nearby Sequoia National Forest, and Giant Sequoia National Monument, contain 33 groves of Giant Sequoia trees.